 The key is the name of a rule.
 A key uses the same naming conventions as a right.
 The Security Server uses a rule’s key to match the rule with a right.
 Wildcard keys end with a ‘

-The user must authenticate as a member of this group.
-This attribute can be set to any one group.
+The user must be a member of this group.

 If this is set to

 The credential used by this rule expires in the specified number of seconds.
-For maximum security where the user must authenticate every time, set the timeout to
+For maximum security where the user must authenticate or consent every time, set the timeout to

 Your right always matches up with the generic rule unless a new rule is added to the policy database.
 Use the